1. Square your quilt top and backing. Please, no uneven or ragged edges.

 This will help eliminate fullness, wavy or puckered borders.

-2. If your quilt top has a final border which is pieced with seams exposed to the outer edge, please stitch around the entire quilt top close to the outer edge (less than 1/4”) so when your binding is stitched on, you will not see this running stitch.
-This running stitch secures your pieced border from coming apart or popping at the seams when it is loaded onto the longarm machine.
+2. If your quilt top has a final border which is pieced with seams exposed to the outer edge, please stitch around the entire quilt top (or through each seam) close to the outer edge (less than 1/4”).
+When your binding is stitched on, you will not see this running stitch.
+The running stitch secures your pieced border and protects the seams from popping when it is loaded onto the longarm machine.

 If your border is one solid piece of fabric, there is no need to do this step.

-3. Cut your batting 3” wider on all sides than your quilt top.
+3. Cut your batting so it is 3” larger than your quilt top on all sides.

 5. Press the quilt top and backing.
-Wrinkles may not always quilt out.
+I repress your quilt before loading onto my Innova longarm.

 8. If needed, indicate the top of the quilt and backing with a safety pinned note.

-9. If piecing your backing, please call me ahead of time for tips on how to achieve a successful look.
+9. If piecing your backing, please email me ahead of time for tips on how to achieve a successful look.

-Please allow from the time the quilt has been dropped off, 2-3 months for completion.
+Please allow from the time the quilt has been dropped off, roughly 2 months for completion.

 Thank you,